vessels-tech/papers/mywell/paper/paper.md

 #### Version 1:

 The first version of MyWell was a prototype that supported SMS only.
 This prototype was developed by Romin Parek, Constantin Baumgartner and James Laney at Carnegie Mellon University.
-They wrote a web server that recieved SMS messages containing well readings, and displayed them using a heatmap on a website.
+They wrote a web server that received SMS messages containing well readings, and displayed them using a heatmap on a website.

 #### Version 2: